 by Structured Settlement Watchdog®

 According to a legal complaint filed in Federal Court in Alexandria, Virginia in March 2015.
-Terrence Taylor was a West Virginia resident essentially "seduced" by a series of structured settlement factoring companies into a total of 11 in less than 2 years that were approved in Portsmouth Virginia Circuit Court.
+Terrence Taylor was a West Virginia resident essentially "seduced" by a series of structured settlement factoring companies into a total of 11 structured settlement factoring transactions in less than 2 years that were approved in Portsmouth Virginia Circuit Court.

-Shortly after that legal complaint a milquetoast article by Leslie Scism, published in the Wall Street Journal said:
+Shortly after that legal complaint was filed, a milquetoast article by Leslie Scism, published in the Wall Street Journal said:

 "People like Mr. Taylor — those who have received settlements designed to provide income for many years — aren’t supposed to be able to easily cash it out.
 Since the late 1990s, 48 states and the federal government have passed consumer-protection laws requiring a state judge to determine whether it is in a seller’s best interest to do such deals.